A proposal to place tariffs on solar households electricity exports into the grid has been labelled a Sun Tax by solar advocates.

 Rooftop solar households could lose $100 per year from Sun Tax while non-solar would save $15 per year

 The AEMC is proposing a tariff of 2c/kWh for exports into the grid at the lowest of the trough.
-Modeling has shown that this would cost rooftop solar owners around $100 per year.
+Modelling has shown that this would cost rooftop solar owners around $100 per year.

 The 80 percent of households without solar will make a saving of about $15 a year, as they would no longer be partly paying for the cost of handling excess solar power.